MrHell0/LiftTicket/client/src/gamedata/en/descriptions/pages/help.md

 &nbsp;
 #### Game mechanics
-The game uses the main contract `Ethernaut.sol` to manage player progress and delegate interaction with `Level.sol` implementations.
+The game uses the main contract `LiftTicket.sol` to manage player progress and delegate interaction with `Level.sol` implementations.
 Each level contract emits instances for players to manipulate, break, destroy, fix, etc. The player requests an instance, manipulates it and returns it to the game for evaluation of level completion.
 Both requesting instances and submitting instances back to the game are done with the buttons in the user interface in each level.
-When this app retrieves an instance from `Ethernaut.sol`, it wraps it in a `TruffleContract` object and exposes it in the browser's console.
+When this app retrieves an instance from `LiftTicket.sol`, it wraps it in a `TruffleContract` object and exposes it in the browser's console.
 See the first level for a full tutorial on how to play the game.

 &nbsp;
 #### Using the browser console